stamen/pinterest.tm2/README.md

 pinterest.tm2
 =============

-Repo for new Pinterest base map, built designed by Stamen and to be hosted by MapBox.
+Repo for new Pinterest base map, designed by Stamen and to be hosted by MapBox.